frcaban/Wordle-Game-Project/README.md

 in the random word but not in the same position & which words are not in the random word in any position.
 The user will have 6 attempts after which the program will end.

+The test program is called Wordle_Game_Project_Test.cpp and it has 3 tests using assert statements.
+The first test checks that the random word selected by the get_random_word function contains 5 elements.
+The second test checks that user_word also contains 5 elements as well as the last test which checks that letter_color_Array contains 5 elements.
+To use it you can just type 'make Wordle_Game_Project_Test' then type ./Wordle_Game_Project_Test.
+It will ask you to enter a word.
+Once you enter a word it will then conduct these tests and will ouput "All tests passed." if no problems were encountered.
+To play the game you can type make Wordle_Game_Project then type ./Wordle_Game_Project and enter a word.